Criticism of UK PM Johnson's wife sexist and undignified - Javid | Politics

 - United Kingdom

-British health minister Sajid Javid said on Monday that some criticism of Prime Minister Boris Johnson's wife Carrie in the media was sexist, undignified and unfair.
+British health minister Sajid Javid said on Monday that reports Prime Minister Boris Johnson's wife Carrie was interfering with his ability to lead were sexist, undignified and unfair.

-Asked whether remarks about Carrie having an allegedly negative influence on the prime minsiter, Javid told Sky News: "It is sexist ...
-Going after Carrie Johnson is undignified, it is unfair and it is wrong."
+A book by Michael Ashcroft, a former deputy chairman of Johnson's Conservative Party, serialised in a newspaper over the weekend alleged Carrie had influenced the prime minister's decision making in a negative way.
+"It is sexist ...
+Going after Carrie Johnson is undignified, it is unfair and it is wrong," Javid told Sky News.

+Javid also said the allegations were misogynistic.
+"As a general rule, a politician's partner ... should be off limits," he told BBC Television.

+Carrie, 33, a former head of communications for the Conservative Party and former senior adviser to ministers including Javid, is Johnson's third wife and the couple have two young children.
+Her spokesperson said the allegations in Ashcroft's book were "a brutal briefing campaign against her by enemies of her husband".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)